TexasBob.com

 The Katy Tigers vs. The Sundown Roughnecks

-Team Spirit Carries Local
+Team Spirit Carries Local Eleven to Championship

 The sporting world may have seen larger celebrations but never one as colorful or as jubilant as staged by Katy High School students and fans on the turf of Brownwood High Stadium last Saturday afternoon.
 The Fighting Katy Tiger subdued the favored Sundown Roughnecks 16 – 6 to become State Champions.
 It was a sweet victory for a Tiger squad that has worked hard since mid-August and a host of friends that have followed the Tigers for fifteen in their quest for the coveted championship.
-It was a beautiful afternoon for this State Championship game and the sun brought out the color of red hats, dresses, shirts, ties, and coats; standard wearing apparel for Tiger fans, as they throng the field to congratulate a tired but happy Tiger squad that had just won themselves a State Championship over a west Texas powerhouse.
+It was a beautiful afternoon for this State Championship game and the sun brought out the color of red hats, dresses, shirts, ties, and coats standard wearing apparel for Tiger fans, as they throng the field to congratulate a tired but happy Tiger squad that had just won themselves a State Championship over a west Texas powerhouse.
 It gave the Tigers twenty straight wins, fifteen this season, and a two-year mark of twenty-four wins of twenty-five games played.
 This championship battle was a terrific climax to a season that saw the combined efforts of players, coaches, students and fans reap rich dividends.
-To the players it seemed almost to good to be true, and they could hardly realize the full impact of their success until they rolled into Katy to find a banner stretched across highway 90 that said “Welcome Home, Champs!”
+To the players it seemed almost to good to be true, and they could hardly realize the full impact of their success until they rolled into Katy to find a banner stretched across highway 90 that said "Welcome Home, Champs!"

 A large number of former Tiger stars were on hand for this title game to watch their former teammates reach the goal which they had helped lay the groundwork in years past.